 Computers are electrical devices and therefore have cabling associated with them.
 Cabling can present both a tripping and an electrical hazard at the workplace.
 All electrical devices, including computers, should be electrically tested periodically to ensure that they are safe and working correctly.
-Cables should not be placed where they present a tripping hazard - dangerous and exposed cables should always be re-routed by an electrician.
+Cables should not be placed where they present a tripping hazard - a good electrician will always find a way of re-routing dangerous and exposed cables.